Airbus A321neo

-The Airbus A321neo is a single-aisle airliner created by Airbus.
-The A321neo (neo being an acronym for "new engine option") is developed from the Airbus A321 and Airbus A320neo family.
-It is the longest stretched fuselage of Airbus's A320 series, and the newest version of the A321, with the original A321ceo entering service in 1994 with Lufthansa.
+The Airbus A321neo is a narrow-body single-aisle airliner created by Airbus.
+The A321neo (neo being an acronym for "new engine option") was developed from the Airbus A321 and is part of the Airbus A320neo family, alongside the A319neo and A320neo, being the longest member of the family.
 It typically seats 180 to 220 passengers in a two-class configuration, with up to 244 passengers in a high-density arrangement.

 The A321neo was announced by Airbus in December 2010, as an improvement and replacement to the A321ceo.
-Fitted with new engines and sharklets as standard, the A321neo has the longest fuselage of any Airbus narrow-body airliner of commercial use.
-Fitted with CFM International LEAP-1A or Pratt & Whitney PW1100G-JM engines, Airbus advertises a 20% increase in fuel efficiency per passenger, with 500 nmi more range, or 2 tonnes more of payload.
-Boeing introduced a new generation of their competing narrowbody family 737 MAX nine days before the introduction of the A321neo.
+Fitted with new engines and sharklets as standard, the A321neo has the longest fuselage of any Airbus narrow-body airliner in commercial use.
+Available with either CFM International LEAP-1A or Pratt & Whitney PW1100G-JM engines, Airbus advertises a 20% increase in fuel efficiency per passenger, with 500 nmi more range, or 2 tonnes more of payload.
+Boeing introduced a new generation of their competing narrowbody family, the 737 MAX, nine days before the introduction of the A321neo.

+The A321neo has the same overall length as the A321ceo, with an increased fuel efficiency and performance rating.
+The A321neo has a range of 3995 nmi, with an MTOW (maximum take-off weight) of 97 t, and its engine has of thrust.

-The A321neo began production in 2016, with final assembly taking place in Hamburg, Germany.
+The A321neo began production in 2016, with final assembly taking place in Hamburg, Germany, as well as in Toulouse, France; Mobile, United States, and Tianjin, China.
 It entered service with Virgin America on 31 May 2017, taking its first commercial flight.
-As of June 2025, a total of 7,064 A321 neo aircraft had been ordered by 88 disclosed customers, of which 1,752 aircraft had been delivered.
+As of June 2025, a total of 7,064 A321neo aircraft had been ordered by 88 disclosed customers, of which 1,752 aircraft had been delivered.

 Development

 The A321neo's development was announced by Airbus in 2010, 16 years after the introduction of the original A321ceo.
-The A321neo is the second generation of Airbus's A321 family.
-The time from development to first flight was six years, relatively short due to its nature as an improvement, as opposed to a clean-sheet designed aircraft.